NOVEMBER 26th SERVICE Passcode required: NH^YP*A2

 Open our eyes, Lord, we want to see Jesus.

-P: The Holy Gospel according to St. Matthew, the 25th chapter.
+P: The Holy Gospel according to St. Luke, the 13th chapter.

 C: Glory to you, O Lord!